Torus actions on Alexandrov 4-spaces: Construction of an Alexandrov metric

 \subsection{Orbifold corresponding to $\mathbf{Y^*}$.}

-We point out that the number of boundary components in $X^*$ containing only $RF$-orbits is given by $q-s$ in the notation above.
+We point out that the number of boundary components in $X^\ast$ containing only $RF$-orbits is given by $q-s$ in the notation above.
 With this observation we point out that by \cite{OrlRayI,OrlRayII}, the set of invariants

 determines a unique (up to equivariant homeomorphism) closed, smooth $4$-manifold $\hat{Y}$ with an effective $\soso$-action having these invariants.
-Note that $\hat{Y}^*$ has exactly $q\geq 0$, boundary components: $s$ boundary components containing only circular isotropy; and $q-s$ boundary components containing only regular fixed points.
-Recall that $t$ is the number of boundary components of $X^*$ containing fixed points.
-The number of boundary components containing $SF$-orbits is given by $t-s-(q-s) = t-q$.
-Set $\hat{Y}_1^*$ to the subset of $\hat{Y}^*$ resulting from taking out sufficiently small, disjoint closed neighborhoods of $t-q$ (arbitrary) points with trivial isotropy.
-Then $\hat{Y}_1^*$ is isomorphic to $Y^*$.
-Set $Y$ to be the inverse image of $\hat{Y}_1^*$ under the projection map associated to the $\soso$-action on $\hat{Y}$.
+Note that $\hat{Y}^\ast$ has exactly $q\geq 0$, boundary components: $s$ boundary components containing only circular isotropy; and $q-s$ boundary components containing at least one regular fixed point.
+Recall that $t$ is the number of boundary components of $X^\ast$ containing fixed points.
+The number of boundary components containing $SF$-orbits is given by $t+s-q$.
+Let $\hat{Y}_1^\ast$ be the subset of $\hat{Y}^\ast$ obtained by taking out sufficiently small, disjoint, closed neighborhoods of $t+s-q$ (arbitrary) points with trivial isotropy.
+Then $\hat{Y}_1^\ast$ is isomorphic to $Y^\ast$.
+Set $Y$ to be the inverse image of $\hat{Y}_1^\ast$ under the projection map $\hat{Y}\to \hat{Y}^\ast$, associated to the $\soso$-action on $\hat{Y}$.
 Notice that $Y$ is an open submanifold of $\hat{Y}$ which is invariant under the action of $\soso$.